132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 # TRMA CVN-73 Carrier Control George Washington

 Welcome to the CVN-73 carrier operations!
 This guide explains how the carrier operates automatically and how you, as a pilot, can interact with it during recovery operations.
-Please note, all timings referenced here are in **real time**, not game time, meaning that they correspond to the actual time of the server PC hosting the mission.
+Please note, all timings referenced here are in **real time UTC**, not game time, meaning that they correspond to the actual time of the server PC hosting the mission.
 For detailed descriptions of Special Operating Procedures during Carrier Operations within the 132nd Virtual Wing, please refer to **132-TTP-19**.

+Script update 3.7 in beta.

 ## Navigation and Communication Information